Dig Data Security vs CSPM Vendors: 6 Key Differences

 6. Will data leave your cloud account?

 Some CSPM tools send data to the vendor’s cloud for scanning or classification purposes.
-Dig operates entirely in your account.
-Dig deploys its Orchestrator in your environment; only metadata and alerts are sent to the Dig SaaS portal.
+Prisma Cloud operates entirely in your account.
+Prisma Cloud deploys its Orchestrator in your environment.
+Only metadata and alerts are sent to the Prisma Cloud SaaS portal.

 Why you should care: Even if you trust your vendors completely, sensitive data leaving your environment is another security and compliance headache that you need to deal with.